spottybones/circuitpython-experiments/README.md

 ## Running the Scripts

-I use a Makefile that has a target for each script that copies it over the existing `code.py` file on the mounted CIRCUITPY drive on my Mac.
-I also have a target that runs `screen` to connect to the board's REPL for serial output and debugging.
-I typically run this in a separate TMUX pane and this essentially duplicates the functionality of the recommended `mu` editor while letting me keep my code in a Git repo and using Neovim or Vim for editing.
+I use a Justfile that has a recipe for each script that copies it over the existing `code.py` file on the mounted CIRCUITPY drive on my Mac.
+I also have a recipe that runs `screen` to connect to the board's REPL for serial output and debugging.
+I run this in a separate TMUX pane and this essentially duplicates the functionality of the recommended `mu` editor while letting me keep my code in a Git repo and using Neovim or Vim for editing.